Making a big entrance may be important, but don’t underestimate the benefits of having an exit strategy.

 “I love you all dearly but want you all out by 10pm,” announced my friend with a huge smile.
 While not the typical dinner party greeting, I greatly appreciate her crystal clear message: enjoy but don’t overstay your welcome.
 My friend loves having people over but she also knows her limits.
 “Why not be up front about it?” she asked when I inquired about her bluntness.
 “I love my friends but I also love my bed.
 Knowing there is an end in sight alleviates my anxiety that it will go on forever.”

-In Japan, you serve people appetizers at a party all night long and then this big hearty soup at the end, so when you want people to leave you just serve the soup.
+- In Japan, you serve people appetizers at a party all night long, and then when you’re ready for them to leave you serve them a hearty soup.

-The popularity of the post and the comments it generated speak to our anxiety about having a way out of social situations when we have hit our limit.
+The popularity of these posts and the comments they generated speak to our anxiety about having a way out of social situations when we have hit our limit.

 If “ich fuhle mich jetzt genug beucht” doesn’t roll off your tongue and the other suggestions aren’t your style, here are some social extraction protocols that might help when you are feeling “visited enough.”